MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing3.md

 Your segmentation is now shown in the `View2D`.
 You can change the color and transparency of the overlay via SoView2DOverlay.

-### Close gaps
+### Close Gaps
 Scrolling through the slices, you will see that your segmentation is not closed.
-There are lots of gaps where the grey value of your image differs more than your threshold.
+There are lots of gaps where the gray value of your image differs more than your threshold.
 You can simply add a `CloseGap` module to resolve this issue.
 Configure *Filter Mode* as *Binary Dilatation*, *Border Handling* as *Pad Src Fill* and set *KernelZ* to 3.

 The difference before and after closing the gaps can be seen in the Output Inspector.